 - Confirms that a complainant has made a complaint and informs the complainant that the respondent now considers the complaint to have been resolved.

-- Informs the complainant that if the complainant remains dissatisfied with the resolution of the complaint it may be able to be referred to FOS.
+- Informs the complainant that if the complainant remains dissatisfied with the resolution of the complaint it may be able to be referred to The Claims Management Ombudsman at The Financial Ombudsman Service.

 - Indicates whether we consent to waive the relevant time limits laid out in the FCA Dispute Resolution Sourcebook contained in the FCA Handbook.
-This relates to whether the complaint is referred to the FOS within 6 months of a final resolution of a complaint being made.
+This relates to whether the complaint is referred to The Claims Management Ombudsman at The Financial Ombudsman Service within 6 months of a final resolution of a complaint being made.
 We will generally not consent to waive the relevant time limit unless there is substantial grounds or information that the complainant was not aware of when the original complaint was made and has subsequently come to light.

 - Provides the website address of the Financial Ombudsman Service; and